mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 teaching as a career: An international comparison using the FIT-Choice scale.
 Teaching and Teacher Education 28(2012), 791-805.

-Herzberg, F., Mausner, B., & Snyderman, B. B. (1959). *The motivation to work*.
+Herzberg, F., Mausner, B., & Snyderman, B. B. (1959).
+The motivation to work.
 Piscataway, NJ: Transaction Publishers.

-Herzberg, F., Mausner, B., & Snyderman, B. B. (1959). *The motivation to work*.
+Herzberg, F., Mausner, B., & Snyderman, B. B. (1959).
+The motivation to work.
 Piscataway, NJ: Transaction Publishers.

 Høigaard, R., Giske, R., & Sundsli, K. (2012).
 Newly qualified teachers\' work engagement and teacher efficacy influences on job satisfaction, burnout, and the intention to quit.
 European Journal of Teacher Education, 35(3), 347e357

-Johnson, J. & Duffett, A. (2003) *An assessment of survey data on attitudes about teaching---including the views of parents, administrators, teachers and the general public* (New York, Public Agenda).
+Johnson, J. & Duffett, A. (2003) An assessment of survey data on attitudes about teaching---including the views of parents, administrators, teachers and the general public (New York, Public Agenda).
 Available online at: http://www.publicagenda.org/research/research\_topic.cfm (accessed 4 May 2004).